-Professional expertise before joining the firm: Criminal defence & civil Litigation including personal injury and medical negligence
+Professional expertise before joining the firm: Criminal Defence & Civil Litigation including Medical negligence and Personal injury

 When you joined the firm: August 2014

-Department responsibilities (within the firm): Associate Solicitor in Civil Litigation Department and representing client from police station to Crown Court and Magistrates Courts
+Department responsibilities (within the firm): Partner in Civil Litigation Department

 M (October 2017) - Acted for a client whose long term partner died without leaving a will.
 My client did not inherit at all under the intestacy rules so we brought a claim under the Inheritance (Provision for Family and Dependents) Act 1975.
 The claim settled before trial on terms which gave my client a financial payment.

 C (November 2017) - Acting for the main beneficiaries of a will which was challenged on grounds of lack of testamentary capacity.
 My clients have successfully proved that the will was valid.

 H (September 2017) Acting for a client who has been deleted from a will after she was promised shares in a successful business which she had committed her working life.
 My client brings a promissory estoppel claim to enforce this promise.

 T (December 2017) – Acted for a client whose father died without leaving a will.
 I successfully proved that the other beneficiaries were not honest as to the true extent of the estate.
 The claim settled on terms which gave my client a significant financial payment.